 "Life leaves a scar," Thompson jokes when asked about the type of scar a septum piercing leaves behind.
 "Yes, all piercings will leave a scar.
 Scarring is relative to the person, as well.
 But with a septum piercing, since you can't see it, here's nothing much to worry about."

 Gold and decorative designs, like flowers, have also had a moment.
+Crown septum piercings and thin rings with beads are other styles growing in popularity.
 At the end of the day, the jewelry chosen for the septum is purely based on preference.

 "Whatever you want to go with, go with.
 It can be interchangeable so you don't have to stick to one style," Tiny Tatz said.

-The perfect size of the jewelry depends on the size and shape of your sniffer — and the size of your nose may dictate whether a septum piercing will look good on you.
+Ring size matters when it comes to septum piercings.
+The perfect ring or horseshoe for you depends on the size and shape of your sniffer — and the size of your nose may dictate whether a septum piercing will look good on you.

 "A girl came in with a deviated septum and wanted to know if a septum piercing would look right," Tiny Tatz said.
 "If your nose is not symmetrical enough, it might not look right.
 Ask your piercer about how they think it will look first.
 Put in a piece of jewelry to test it out, to see if you really like how it looks and if you really want it."